Student Loan Information

 Peace Corps Volunteer service is considered qualifying employment for the Department of Education's Public Service Loan Forgiveness (PSLF) Program.
 If you are working full-time for a qualifying employer, PSLF forgives the remainder of certain federal loans after 120 monthly payments are made under a qualifying repayment plan.
 Under a qualifying repayment plan, your payments could be $0 per month while volunteering.
 Signing up at the beginning of your service allows you to make the greatest number of qualifying payments.

-You can find more information on student loans at the Department of Education’s guide for Peace Corps Volunteers with student loans and at the Consumer Financial Protection Bureau’s guide for Peace Corps Volunteers with student loans.
+You can find more information on student loans at the Department of Education’s guide for Peace Corps Volunteers with student loans [PDF].

 Please note that the Peace Corps cannot grant or deny student loan deferment, cancellation, or forgiveness.
 Student loan relief policies are up to your lenders, so please contact your lenders to determine what options are available and what makes the most sense for you.